 The Farragut Parks & Recreation Department endeavors to provide quality programming for all ages and abilities in our new community center as well as sports and outdoor activities at the Town's four parks.
-Farragut also hosts eight annual community events, which are free and open to the public; please see a schedule of this year's events at the bottom of this page.
+Farragut also hosts several community events each year; see the bottom of the list for upcoming events.

-If you’re interested in teaching a public class at the community center, please fill out and submit the Educational Program Request form.
+If you’re interested in teaching a public class at the community center, please fill out and submit the Program/Event Proposal form.

 Payment is due at the time of registration.
 Credit card payments (Visa, Mastercard and Discover) – whether online, in person or by phone – will incur a 2% transaction fee.
 Cash and check payments are also accepted.

 The Town of Farragut is not responsible for costs associated with the purchase of supplies when a class is canceled.

 All classes are held at the Farragut Community Center unless otherwise noted.

 Some events may be canceled or postponed in the event of inclement weather.
 Please see Town of Farragut social media (Facebook, Twitter and Instagram) for updated information.

 Punch cards for community center gym programs may be purchased at the recreation office.
 Twenty visits are just $30, and punch cards may be shared by family or friends.